alastair-h/image_sharing/README.md

 - we can reuse the inference service for other applications
 - we can scale the inference service independently
 - the CRUD api does not need to GPU, so we can run it on a cheaper instance
-- tensorflow makes dependency management difficult; it makes the API much easier to update and mainain
+- tensorflow makes dependency management difficult; it makes the API much easier to update and maintain

 #### TODO: add excalidraw ERD